Best Mobile Loyalty Apps in USA for Small Businesses

 • Higher pricing: At $45/month, it's more expensive than dedicated loyalty platforms, especially when you factor in Square's transaction fees.

 • Basic loyalty features: The loyalty functionality is more basic than dedicated platforms, lacking advanced engagement tools like scratch-and-win or sophisticated re-engagement campaigns.
+If you're not locked into Square's ecosystem and want to compare standalone options side by side, our analysis of the best loyalty program apps for small businesses covers platforms that offer more flexibility at lower price points.

 • Less customer-facing polish: Customers don't get the same wallet-integration experience as dedicated loyalty apps.